bstaple1/MTGA_Draft_17Lands/Tools/TierScraper17Lands/README.txt

 - Step 8: Click on the Download Tier List button near the top of the window
     - It might take a few seconds for the button to appear

-- Step 9: Move the downloaded tier list to Tier folder
+- Step 9: Move the downloaded tier list to the Tier folder

 - Step 10: Start the draft in Arena

-- Step 11: Select the tier list option from the bottom of the Deck Filters drop-down list
+- Step 11: Select the tier list option from the bottom of any of the column drop-downs in the settings window
     - The tier list will appear as `Tier# (<Label>)`